braze-inc/braze-docs/_docs/_hidden/private_betas/quick_push.md

 ## What's different

 Overall, the process for creating your push message is the same.
-However, if you select multiple platforms or devices, your composer will be a bit different from normal.
+However, if you select multiple platforms or devices, your composer will look slightly different from usual.

 ![Options to select multiple platforms for a push campaign, such as Mobile, Web, and Kindle, and multiple devices, such as iOS and Android.][1]